 F. Verification of Workplace Competencies-Technical Education Division.
-The learning outcomes of this course will prepare the student to meet the competencies measured in a comprehensive elective course experience (Course #=s AUMT 1366, AUMT 2366).
-In addition, the student will also be prepared to take the ASE Student Certification test for Engine Performance.
+The learning outcomes of this course will prepare the student for employment in the automotive field.
+In addition, the student will also be prepared to take any of the ASE Student Certification Tests.